 - Restoring regular bowel movements with diet and lifestyle changes,

-- Adding in prokinetic agents to encourage good bowel motility such as Ginger
+- Adding in prokinetic agents to re-establish proper MMC function such as Ginger

 - Lowering fermentable carbohydrates in the diet to remove some of the food for the bacteria (this will mainly lower symptoms of bloating)